Pakistan national football team

-The Pakistan national football team represents Pakistan in men's international football in FIFA-authorized events and is controlled by the Pakistan Football Federation, the governing body for football in Pakistan.
+The Pakistan national football team represents Pakistan in men's international football in FIFA-authorised events and is controlled by the Pakistan Football Federation, the governing body for football in Pakistan.
 Pakistan became a member of FIFA in 1948 and joined the Asian Football Confederation in 1954.

 Pakistan's national team debuted in 1950 and has yet to qualify for the FIFA World Cup finals.
 Pakistan has never qualified for any major tournament outside the South Asian region, although on regional level the team has won the 1952 Asian Quadrangular Football Tournament, and has achieved gold at the South Asian Games in 1989 and 1991.
 Pakistan had a brief period of emergence in the 1950s and early 1960s, but as the global popularity of football surged, the sport's standing in Pakistan deteriorated.

-The standard achieved in the early years could not be maintained because of lack of organization of the game and the administration's lack of attention to football.
+The standard achieved in the early years could not be maintained because of lack of organisation of the game and the administration's lack of attention to football.
 Football has also struggled to gain popularity in Pakistan largely due to the heavy influence of cricket in South Asia.